bp/resqpy/docs/tutorial/units_of_measure.rst

 Each uom has an associated dimension, and may be compatible with multiple quantities.

-Resqpy can try to coerce an input string into a valid RESQML unit of measure. :func:`~resqpy.olio.weights_and_measures.rq_uom` understands some common aliases:
+Resqpy can try to coerce an input string into a valid RESQML unit of measure. :func:`~resqpy.weights_and_measures.rq_uom` understands some common aliases:

 .. code-block:: python